 Key Performance Indicators

-We could have showed them an array of key performance indicators (KPIs), but those are mostly about process, and wouldn’t have shown the relationships between actions and results.
+We could have shown them an array of key performance indicators (KPIs), but those are mostly about process, and wouldn’t have shown the relationships between actions and results.
 If we consider reliability and maintenance to be a process (or functional group of processes) we can model it simply as: input à process à output.

 - Inputs are what we spend money on – energy, labor, services, and materials.

 - The process uses the inputs to deliver the outputs.
-In reliability there are many processes and M&R practitioners tend to get wrapped up in their details.
+In reliability, there are many processes and M&R practitioners tend to get wrapped up in their details.
 We have work management, planning, scheduling, supervision, skills development, contracting, outsourcing, materials provision, stores, inventory management, root cause analysis, reliability centered maintenance, etc. Many specialize in one or more of these various sub-processes.

-To complicate it further, we also have various IT systems to help us with transactions (work orders, purchasing, stores issues, returns, etc.), processes (RCFA and RCM), and measuring what we do in all our processes and as individuals.
+To complicate it further, we also have various IT systems to help us with transactions (work orders, purchasing, store issues, returns, etc.), processes (RCFA and RCM), and measuring what we do in all our processes and as individuals.
 Those are, “Key Performance Indicators” (KPIs).
 Those systems are like score-boards in sports.
 The teams do all the work and score the goals.
 The score-board only records the various statistical indicators and relative scores.
 On its own, it adds no value, if it changes nothing.

-With all that complexity, most of it requiring some form of investment, where does a company put its money and where does it see the best payback?
+With all that complexity, most of it requires some form of investment, where does a company put its money and where does it see the best payback?
 To explain that we created the following graphic.
 It shows what work would be executed and where it would contribute value.
 Although it doesn’t show timing, it’s clear to see that there are some dependencies among the various activities.

 Other benefits include much better maintenance budget forecast accuracy, budget compliance, and much better forecasting of production volumes and revenues.